CSID-DGU/2020-1-CECD3-WAS-6/README.md

-# 프로그램 자동 생성을 이용한 디버거 개발
+# 프로그램 합성과 결함 위치 식별을 이용한 자동 디버거 개발
-Development of Automated Debugger with Automatic Program Generation
+Development of an Automated Debugger with Program Synthesis and Fault Localization

 ## 2020-1-CECD3-WAS-6
 Hello!
-Everyone, This project is about an Automated Debugger which automatically finds lines of erroneous code and corrects them satisfying given specification.
+Everyone, This project is about an Automated Debugger which automatically finds lines of erroneous code in an imperative program and corrects them satisfying given specification.
 The debugger made of some techniques.
-The first technique that we use is Fault Localization.
+The first technique that we use is **Fault Localization**.
 This technique finds lines that are likely to occur fault in execution.
-To be specific, in our project, we implement Coverage-based Fault Localization.
-Also, The Fault Localization calculates suspiciousness of error-prone code with some formulas such as Tarantula, Ochiai, etc. Second, Program Synthesis is one of the automated programming methods and generates code that satisfies given specification.
-In this project, this technique corrects error code which is specified by Fault Localization.
+Also, **Program Synthesis** is one of the automated programming methods and generates code that satisfies given specification.
+This wonderful technique corrects an error statement which is localized by the Fault Localization.
 As a result, this system will be served as a web application.

 \#program synthesis \#fault localization \#code repair \#debugging method

 ## **Design**

-Fault Localization
+### Fault Localization
+In this project, we implemented Coverage-based Fault Localization.
+The Fault Localization calculates suspiciousness of error-prone code with some formulas such as Tarantula, Ochiai, etc.
 - Coverage-based
 - Suspiciouness
     - Tarantula, Ochiai, OP2, ...

-Program Synthesis
+### Program Synthesis
+The synthsizer searches candidates which satisfies the given specification over program space.
+While searching over the program space, the synthesizer converts the candidate to a first-order logic formula and verifies whether it is satisfied by the specification.

 - Enumerative Search
 - Conflict Driven Clause Learning

 ### Project Model
 ![finalmodel](https://user-images.githubusercontent.com/24788751/102711747-5a0fa300-42ff-11eb-97bf-8e5d9fb57590.png)

-## **Future Work**
-- program synthesis optimization
-- fault localization testing

 ## **How2Use?**